Table of Contents[Hide][Show]

 The Texas Sports Hall of Fame is open Monday through Saturday from 9 to 5.
 There’s an admission fee, but active military members get in free.

-TravelingMom Tip: The Waco area is close enough to both San Antonio and Killeen to have a substantial military connection in the community, so ask about military discounts if that applies to you.
+TravelingMom Tip: The Waco area is close enough to both San Antonio and Killeen to have a substantial military connection in the community.
+So if you’re a military family, ask about military discounts any place you go in Waco.

 4. Mayborn Museum

 The Mayborn Museum Complex is also located at Baylor University.
-Here you will find hands-on discovery rooms, interactive natural science and cultural history galleries, including outdoor exhibits.
-There are also traveling exhibits, so check the website to see what’s currently offered.
+Here you will find hands-on discovery rooms, interactive natural science and cultural history galleries and outdoor exhibits.
+There are also traveling exhibits, so check the website to see what will be offered during your visit.

-If your kids complete the Junior Ranger Program at the Waco Mammoth National Monument, they’ll get free admission to the Mayborn.
+If your kids complete the Junior Ranger Program at the Waco Mammoth National Monument (see #2), they’ll get free admission to the Mayborn.
 There is also a Mammoth exhibit at the Mayborn that ties into what your kids (and you!) learned at the Waco Mammoth National Monument.

 The Mayborn museum strikes a nice compromise between being interactive and being informative.
-My kids found plenty of hands-on fun, while I learned a lot about Texas that I didn’t know.
+My kids found plenty of hands-on fun, while I learned a lot about Texas.
 That’s saying something, since I’ve lived in this state for most of my life.

 6. Texas Ranger Hall of Fame and Museum